 Electric dryers have ventless options

 Most electric dryers require venting just like their gas counterparts.
 However, you can get ventless electric dryers, and they are commonly used in compact areas such as apartments.
 Ventless dryers use a method called condensation dry, which means that instead of exhausting the heated air, the dryer uses a heat exchanger to cool the air and condense the water created by doing so into a drainpipe or collection tank.

 Electric dryers are cheaper

-Cost more to operate
+Electric dryers cost more to operate

-Overall, the costs to purchase and operate both types of dryers ends up pretty much even.
+Overall, the costs to purchase and operate both types of dryers end up pretty much even.
 There are mild safety concerns with both gas and electric dryers: Gas dryers could have an improperly fitted gas line and pose a fire hazard.
 Gas dryers also emit carbon monoxide and must be adequately vented or pose a poisoning risk.
 Electric dryers also can start a fire due to faulty wiring.